loopbackio/loopback-next/docs/site/Model.md

       In LB4, the default for this entry is set to be <code>true</code>.<br/>
       Specifies whether the model accepts only predefined properties or not.
 One of:
       <ul>
       <li><code>true</code>: Only properties defined in the model are accepted.
-Use if you want to ensure the model accepts only predefined properties.
+It ensure the model accepts only predefined properties.
-      If you try to save a model instance with properties that are not predefined, LoopBack throws a ValidationError.
+      If a model instance contains properties that are not predefined, LoopBack throws a <code>ValidationError</code>.
 In addition, SQL databases only support this mode.
       </li>
       <li><code>false</code>: The model is an open model and accepts all properties, including ones not predefined in the model.
         This mode is useful to store free-form JSON data to a schema-less database such as MongoDB and supported by such databases only.